opnfv/sfc/docs/release/scenarios/os-odl-sfc-noha/scenario.description.rst

 The *client* virtual machine needs to be located in a compute node where at least one of the service functions (SFs) is placed.
-This is due to a limitation in OpenDaylight, Boron, which only installs the traffic classifier in the compute nodes where the SFs are.
+This is due to a limitation in OpenDaylight, Nitrogen, which only installs the traffic classifier in the compute nodes where the SFs are.

 Specific version of OVS
 -----------------------